A Joint British Association of Day Surgery & HCUK Virtual Conference

 Follow the conversation on Twitter #BADSBreast

-Evidence supports a wide range of breast procedures, which can be delivered as a day case without compromising patient safety and the quality or experience of care.
-When the Department of Health recommended prioritising day case breast surgery in 2007, emphasis was placed on non-reconstructive operations but innovation by some surgical teams since, has successfully applied a day surgery ‘mindset’ to the management of a growing number of reconstructive procedures.
-In addition to improving patient outcomes, optimizing utilization of a day case admission pathway for breast surgery releases valuable in-patient resource for women who require post-operative monitoring following the most complex reconstructive procedures.
-Despite these benefits, wide variation in day surgery performance for both non-reconstructive and reconstructive breast surgery persists nationally.
-Usually, this results from misperceptions (health professional and managerial) about its benefits and the challenges associated with its implementation.
+A wide range of breast procedures can be delivered safely as a day case.
+When the Department of Health recommended prioritising day case breast surgery in 2007, emphasis was placed on non-oncoplastic procedures.
+However, innovation by surgical teams since, has successfully applied a day surgery ‘mind-set’ to the management of a growing number of oncoplastic procedures, which can release valuable inpatient resource for women who require postoperative monitoring following complex reconstructive surgeries.
+Despite these benefits, wide variation in day surgery performance persists nationally, usually, as a result of health professional and nursing misperceptions.

 Attending this conference will enable you to:

 - Hear about changes identified by the GiRFT breast workstream to help tackle variations in the way breast surgery is currently delivered in the UK